Assassination of Charlie Kirk: "Transgender ideology" misinformation

+Conservative commentators speculated that the shooter was transgender because Kirk was answering a question about transgender mass shooters when he was shot.
+The New York Times noted that this was "a grim coincidence that has fed into online conspiracies and speculation"; and Hunter Kozak, who asked Kirk the question, later said: "I couldn't have asked a worse question."

-Early reporting, notably in The Wall Street Journal, falsely said that the inscriptions on the bullets were found as having messaging related to "transgender ideology", citing what they claimed was an internal bulletin of the ATF.
-These reports were met with calls for caution from trans journalists—who said that "transgender ideology" was a term commonly used in right-wing circles to frame transgender identity as a political choice—and The New York Times reported that a senior law enforcement official with knowledge of the case said that the alleged bulletin had not been verified, and that it did not match other summaries of evidence; however, prominent conservative figures still seized on The Wall Street Journals report to call for further action against the trans community, including banning pride flags and incarcerating all transgender people en masse.
+Early reporting, notably in The Wall Street Journal, falsely said that messaging related to "transgender ideology" was inscribed on the bullets, citing an internal bulletin of the ATF.
+The Trans Journalists Association cautioned that "transgender ideology" was a term commonly used in right-wing circles to frame transgender identity as a political choice.
+The New York Times reported that a senior law enforcement official with knowledge of the case said that the bulletin had not been verified, and that it did not match other summaries of evidence; however, prominent conservative figures still seized on The Wall Street Journals report to call for further action against the trans community, including banning pride flags and incarcerating all transgender people en masse.
+In a May 2026 counter-terrorism strategy pamphlet, the White House characterized Kirk's assassin as "a radical who espoused extreme transgender Ideologies [sic]" and cited the killing in its directive to target "anti-American, radically pro-transgender, and anarchist" groups.

-When the details of the actual messages, which did not contain any such references, were made public, the Human Rights Campaign published an open letter demanding a retraction and a public apology for publishing of the misinformation, saying: "This reporting was reckless and irresponsible, and it led to a wave of threats against the trans community from right-wing influencers—and a resulting wave of terror for a community that is already living in fear."
+The actual inscribed messages did not contain any references to transgender identity, and the Human Rights Campaign published an open letter demanding a retraction and a public apology, saying: "This reporting was reckless and irresponsible, and it led to a wave of threats against the trans community from right-wing influencers—and a resulting wave of terror for a community that is already living in fear."
 The Wall Street Journal later amended the story with a note from the editor but did not issue a retraction.

-More transgender conspiracy theories were spread after it was reported that the suspected shooter had a transgender partner, with some speculating that Robinson may have been motivated to kill Kirk because of Kirk's views and rhetoric on transgender people.
+More transgender conspiracy theories were spread after it was reported that the suspected shooter had a transgender partner, with some speculating that Robinson may have been motivated to kill Kirk because Kirk had been a proponent of the unsubstantiated claim that mass shooters disproportionately tend to be transgender.
 Jacey Thornton, an executive director of the LGBTQ advocacy group Rainbow Utah, noted, "It sounds like [they're] really stretching to find a way to tie this in to the trans community", adding that this is "very harmful to this ongoing dialogue that's happening, especially on social media".
-This theorizing was further amplified by the timing of the Charlie Kirk assassination, which occurred just two weeks after a transgender individual shot and killed 2 children and wounded 21 others at Annunciation Catholic Church in Minneapolis on August 27, 2025.

 Purported Groyper motive

 It was speculated by social media users that one of the inscriptions found on the bullets could be a reference to the far-right Groyper culture, based in part on the adversarial stance that the Groypers had towards Kirk, such as during their 2019 heckling campaign.
 Axios described these speculations as "baseless".
-Groyper leader Nick Fuentes also rejected the speculation, stating that his followers were being "framed".
+Nick Fuentes also rejected the speculation, stating that his followers were being "framed".